ryjen/ryjen.github.io/content/musings/taxing-countries.md

 We have already starting taxing countries that opt-in to environmental treaties, but they have not been very successful in my opinion because you have to balance the survival of the puppies and the families.

-Lets take that hit tune or jab from the Imperial Trumpist Quartet called "Tax China for Covid-19".
+Lets take that hit tune or jab from the Imperial Trumpist Quartet called "Tax/Sue China for Covid-19".

-Pretty moronic taxing for something unintentional, but it got me thinking about some of the things I would tax America for.
+Pretty moronic for something unintentional, but it got me thinking about some of the things I would tax America for.

 ### The Petition: A Sample Flyer